PRADEEP-lab-tasks/IoT-MultiBoard-Projects/Function_generator/readme.md

-Here’s a **ready‑to‑paste README.md** for your ESP32 DAC‑based Function Generator project:

----

 # ⚡ ESP32 Function Generator (DAC‑based)

 This project turns an **ESP32** into a simple function generator using its built‑in DAC (Digital‑to‑Analog Converter).
 It can output **sine, triangle, sawtooth, and square waves** on GPIO25 (DAC1).